monsoonmaelstrom/book2/book2.md

 “I’ll trade you for it,” Liam tells him.

-I see a speculative look on Alex’s face when I look toward the foot of the bed where they’re talking, and even pointing my eyes in that direction is enough to send a new wave of nausea roiling through me.
+I see a speculative look on Alex’s face when I glance toward the foot of the bed where they’re talking, and even pointing my eyes in that direction is enough to send a new wave of nausea roiling through me.

 “What happened to Hazel?”
 Alex asks Liam, seeming to notice I’m here for the first time.